 Saudi Arabia's Quality Of Life Program Powers Investment Through Vision 2030 Reforms

+Saudi Arabia's Quality of Life Program is driving investment and economic transformation through Vision 2030.
+By enhancing urban livability, expanding tourism, and fostering cultural and entertainment industries, the initiative is positioning the Kingdom

+Quality of Life Program (QoL) is emerging as a central driver of both national well-being and global investment momentum."Whether it's 100 million annual tourists, a 390% increase in Public Investment Fund assets since 2016, or our leap in global happiness rankings, our progress is tangible".” - Albaker

-Riyadh, June 04, 2025 (GLOBE NEWSWIRE) -- RIYADH, Saudi Arabia - As Saudi Arabia advances toward its Vision 2030 goals, the Quality of Life Program (QoL) is emerging as a central driver of both national well-being and global investment momentum.
+RIYADH, SAUDI ARABIA, June 10, 2025 /EINPresswire / -- As Saudi Arabia advances toward its Vision 2030 goals, the Quality of Life Program (QoL) is emerging as a central driver of both national well-being and global investment momentum.

 Launched in 2018, the program is one of 11 Vision Realization Programs and is led by CEO Khalid Albaker.
 It focuses on enhancing livability while positioning sectors such as tourism, culture, and sports as strategic economic assets.